 Put simply: you can sell digital products on Shopify, just like physical items.
 But I’d be surprised if it made all that much sense if you don’t also sell physical products or services as well.

 Optimizing your marketing strategy by pulling data from several different sources can get confusing, and confusion leads to oversights.
 Good thing Shopify lets you do everything in one place.

-Your Shopify store is where you can continuously build on your brand.
-That means writing and posting blog articles that help your audience and improve your Google search ranking.
-It means full integration with social media marketing, wherein you can lead a customer from clicking your ad to purchasing the product without ever leaving Facebook or Instagram.
+Your Shopify online store builder is where you can continuously build on your brand.
+That means writing and publishing blog posts that help your audience and improve your Google search ranking.
+It means full integration with email marketing and social media marketing, wherein you can lead a customer from clicking your ad to purchasing the product without ever leaving Facebook or Instagram.